 Keep your gift miles low by supporting our local shops and small businesses.
 The Craft Coop has branches in Windsor and Maidenhead selling artisan and handcrafted gifts.

 Alternatively, you could get crafting and make your own gifts.
 From sweets and treats, preserves or anything that you’ve made.
 Put them in a clean glass jar and decorate using up old fabric and ribbons, or put baking in a tin that can be reused.
-Craft Coop runs some interesting workshops for decorations and gift ideas at their Windsor branch.

 You could hold a gift-swapping party or even a Swishing party to swap your party clothes with your friends.
 If you’re not sure what someone might like, try a gift experience or voucher instead.